360 Footwear Photography

 Using the Silver Series MID 360 Product Photography Turntable and Medium 360 Acrylic Riser we used a rotation speed of 1 (48 image capture took ~2 minutes).
 We had used the still imaging portion of the software to capture an additional image of top and bottom of the shoe by tilting the shoe on its side to create a top down effect.
 These top and bottom views were added to the 360 view as Image Hotspots.

 We had shot this on a desktop set up and used three cinder blocks (sourced from Home Depot) to raise the back light and two front tower light panels to compensate for the riser height.
-We also used a single white 20 x 30″ white foamboard sheet that was placed on top lighting panels to contain the lighting.
+We also used a single white foamboard sheet (included with medium lumipad 360 lighting kit) that was placed on top lighting panels to contain the lighting.